 People who lack boundaries don’t often see boundaries in others—and when the lines are crossed, people will feel aligned or disrespected.

-Some aspects that will help you learn how to deal with a difficult boss include:
+Some aspects that will help you learn how to deal with a difficult boss include the following:

 - Seeing the issue from their perspective.